5 Tips and Tricks

-This post takes a look at a few Fastmail features that can clear out the clutter, target your tasks and master your messages.
+This post takes a look at a few FastMail features that can clear out the clutter, target your tasks and master your messages.

 1. Nobody likes spam

 The challenge to keep our inboxes clear of unwanted mail is ongoing.
-Fastmail is always developing new tools behind the scenes to evolve protection against spammers, scammers and phishers.
+FastMail is always developing new tools behind the scenes to evolve protection against spammers, scammers and phishers.

 You can choose how firm the defences are in your spam protection preferences.